Chief Magistrate Judge, U. S. District Court, District of Massachusetts,

 - JCB Q64: Do you have any preferences about the use of chalks during openings and closings?

-- JCB A64: I have no objection to the use of chalks during openings and closings provided counsel have provided a copy to opposing counsel in advance and opposing counsel has no valid objections.
+- JCB A64: I have no objection to the use of chalks during openings and closings provided counsel has provided a copy to opposing counsel in advance and opposing counsel has no meritorious objections.